Before you apply

 Application and submission requirements

-- Download, print, complete and submit the Application for Building, Zoning, and Related Permits (v 3.3 January 2, 2018).
+- Download, print, complete and submit the Application for Building, Zoning, and Related Permits (version 3.4 January 10, 2019).

-- Applicants must provide five sets of building plans, and they must be signed by a design professional.
+- Applicants must provide five sets of building plans no larger than 24”x36”, and in many cases, they must be signed by a design professional licensed in Ohio.

 - If you are demolishing a structure, see our demolition page.

-- Drop off or send application(s) and building plans to the Community Development Department, 101 East High Street, Oxford, OH, 45056.
+- Drop off or send application(s) and building plans to the Community Development Department, 15 South College Avenue, Oxford, OH, 45056.

 - If all building code standards are met and no revisions are required, the review process typically takes one to two weeks.